skeres/postgres_helm/readme.md

 ----------------------------------------------------------------------------

-Next steps : to connect to your database from outside the cluster execute the following commands: in a separate terminal and run :
+Next steps : to connect to your database from outside the cluster execute the following commands: in a separate terminal run :
 $ kubectl port-forward --namespace default svc/postgres-test-postgresql 5432:5432
 come back to your main terminal and run :
 $ psql --host 127.0.0.1 -U stephane -d postgres -p 5432